jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Committing changes][15]

-**PUSH** to push the change to the remote project repository.
+Push the change to the remote project repository by clicking **PUSH**.

 ![Pushing Changes][16]

 Any changes that are delivered to your project trigger a build.
-When a build is completed successfully, it is automatically deployed.
-If you click **BUILD &amp; DEPLOY** again, you'll see that your change started a new build that, when it finishes, will be deployed.
+When a build is completed successfully, it is deployed automatically.
+If you click **BUILD &amp; DEPLOY** again, you'll see that your change started a new build that will be deployed when the build is finished.

 ---
 <a name='manifest'></a>
 ##The manifest file

-Deploying a Bluemix DevOps Services project from the Web IDE requires the project to have a `manifest.yml` file.
+When you deploy a Bluemix DevOps Services project from the Web IDE, the project must have a `manifest.yml` file.
 This file contains important settings, such as the application instance name to use, the host machine, the services that the application uses, and more.
-The sample application already contains a manifest file, so you can leave it alone in this tutorial.
+The sample application in this tutorial already contains a manifest file.

 ![An example manifest][17]